AjinkyaThokal/Residential_Real_Estate_Analysis/README.md

 ## Introduction

 The goal of this project is to analyze residential property characteristics and their impact on pricing.
-By leveraging a rich dataset encompassing various features such as square footage, number of rooms, age, amenities (e.g., pools, fireplaces), and location-specific attributes (e.g., waterfront access), we aim to provide valuable insights into the housing landscape.
+By leveraging a rich dataset encompassing various features such as square footage, number of rooms, age, amenities (e.g. pools, fireplaces), and location-specific attributes (e.g., waterfront access), we aim to provide valuable insights into the housing landscape.
 This analysis serves as a foundation for informed decision-making in the residential real estate domain.

 ---